Wichtiger Hinweis

 From July 2026 at the latest, when the KWP is available, new legal framework conditions will apply in accordance with the Building Energy Act (GEG): with a few exceptions, new heating systems must be operated with 65% renewable energy.

-Outside of the suitability areas, the situation is clear: renewable alternatives such as a heat pump should be chosen.
+Outside the suitability areas, the situation is clear: renewable alternatives such as a heat pump should be chosen.

 Where can I find further information and support?